 - If the injuries were to the rider’s neck, face, or head, it is more likely that not wearing a helmet contributed to the severity of the injuries.
 The injured victim would have his compensation reduced by some percentage.

-Even Without a Helment, You Can Still Be Entitled to Compensation after a Crash
+Even Without a Helment, You Can Still Be Entitled to Compensation After an Accident

 Even if the rider is found to be partially at fault by not wearing a helmet, he could still receive a substantial compensation award.
 So an injured victim shouldn’t let not wearing a helmet stop him from contacting an experienced motorcycle crash attorney as soon as possible to find out about his legal rights.